This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Less famous than South Beach’s southern reefs, First Bay is a classic spot in the Jordanian Red Sea.
-Its very damaged coral is no exception to the overall state of Aqaba’s coastal reefs.
-However, interesting species can still be seen at shallow depths, such as lionfish, stonefish, moray eels and butterflyfish.
+While it is less famous than South Beach’s southern reefs, First Bay is a classic spot in the Jordanian Red Sea.
+It is unfortunate that the damaged coral at First Bay are no exception to the overall state of Aqaba’s coastal reefs.

 First Bay beach, Aqaba